pauleveritt/pycharm_companion/docs/tutorials/react_typescript/index.rst

 React+TypeScript QuickStart
 ===========================

-:ref:`technology-react` is wildly popular and thus wildly supported.
+:ref:`kbbtechnology-react` is wildly popular and thus wildly supported.
-:ref:`technology-typescript` is increasingly popular, and thus increasingly supported.
+:ref:`kbbtechnology-typescript` is increasingly popular, and thus increasingly supported.

 The two together?
 Not as much.
 Given that they both change quickly, its